 According to a Common Sense Media study that reviewed the past 6,000 commercials that aired during a typical NFL football season:

 - 300 of the ads shown during the season are alcohol-related.

 - 500 of the ads show significant violence, explosions, or references to murder or guns.
 This can be particularly dangerous for those who abuse drugs or alcohol as a coping mechanism to deal with PTSD or other traumatic experiences.

 Big Pharma typically has its role in NFL commercial time but not so much during the Super Bowl.
 A typical NFL game will show an average of 13 commercials for prescription drugs but during the Super Bowl drug-related ads are cut back significantly due to the expense of airing during the game as well as the necessary length of a drug ad that is required to rattle off the multitude of side effects associated with prescription use.

 Drugs have long played a major role in the NFL.
 The New England Patriots were the first team to voluntarily submit to urine screening in January of 1986 following one of the biggest defeats in the Super Bowl History.
 At the time, five players were struggling with serious drug-related problems and about 7 more were suspected to be struggling with a major problem.
 Today football players are tested very aggressively for a wide range of substances including performance enhancing drugs as well as illicit street drugs such as cocaine, heroin and methamphetamine.

 Surviving the Super Bowl

 If you’re struggling with addiction, or in recovery, this Super Bowl Sunday could be difficult for you.
 We’re here to help.
 All day, and night this Sunday and every day our helpline is available to support those who are seeking supportive tools to help them get sober or stay sober.
 Get Clean.
 Get Sober.
-Get Detox 800-483-2193.
+Get Detox 800-483-2193(Who Answers?).